-Birkbeck's cluster of Digital Media BA programmes (BA Digital Media and Culture; BA Digital Media and Creative Practice; and BA Digital Media, Arts and Entrepreneurship) challenge you to gain knowledge of the most recent advances and concerns relating to digital media and culture: from wearable technologies and artificial intelligence, to social media influencers and algorithmic bias.
+Birkbeck's Digital Media BA programmes (BA Digital Media and Culture and BA Digital Media and Creative Practice) challenge you to gain knowledge of the most recent advances and concerns relating to digital media and culture: from wearable technologies and artificial intelligence, to social media influencers and algorithmic bias.
 We also put such topics under scrutiny in a wider historical context to enable you to better understand how the digital media we use and depend on today have been made possible.